alexandercerutti/passkit-generator/README.md

 <hr>

-1. Create a new pass type identifier and provide it with a Name and a reverse-domain bundle id (starting with "pass.").
-You will put this identifier as value for `passTypeIdentifier` in `pass.json` file.
+1. Create a new pass type identifier ([direct link](https://developer.apple.com/account/resources/identifiers/passTypeId/add/)) and provide it with a description and a reverse-domain identifier (starting with "pass.").
+You will have to put this identifier as value for `passTypeIdentifier` in `pass.json` file.
 2. Confirm and register the new identifier.
-3. Go back to the pass type identifiers, click on your new pass id and edit it.
+3. [In the list of your passTypeIds](https://developer.apple.com/account/resources/identifiers/list/passTypeId) (filter), click on your new pass id to edit it.
-4. Click "Create Certificate" button and follow the instructions until you won't download a certificate like `pass.cer`. (here you'll generate the `.certSigningRequest` file to be uploaded).
+4. Click "Create Certificate" button and follow the instructions (like providing the Certificate Signing Request, we talked about earlier) until you won't download a certificate like `pass.cer`.
-5. Open the downloaded certificate.
-Go in "Certificates" on left in macOS Keychain access and `right-click > Export "\<certname\>"`.
+5. Open the downloaded certificate in macOS Keychain Access.
+Go in "Certificates" on left and `right-click > Export "\<certname\>"`.
 Choose a password (and write it down) and you will get a PKCS#12 file (`.p12`).
 6. Open terminal, place where you want to save the files and insert the following OpenSSL commands changing the contents between angular brackets.
 You'll have to choose a secret passphrase (and write it down) that you'll use also in the application.

     ```sh